Dan Zak

 I’m a journalist for The Washington Post.
 Hello.

+For a little buffet of my work, scroll past this bio.
 Since 2005, I’ve covered a variety of stories for The Post while on local, national and foreign assignments: from the Oscars to the UN climate conference to the Summer Olympics, from Davos to Fallujah, from Anthony Fauci to Parker Posey, from Iowa during caucus season to Alaska during a jungle primary.

 To capture what it feels like to be alive right now, I wrote a series of stories on climate change.
+I’ve also chronicled life in the Trump Era, and life in the covid era.

 I wrote a nonfiction book titled “Almighty,” based on this Post story, about anti-nuclear activists who broke into a weapons site nicknamed “the Fort Knox of Uranium.”
 The New York Times called it a “strangely captivating book — dark and utterly frightening.”
 It’s a great beach read.